mgrygles/buildstuff2020-workshop/README.md

 * Create a Reactive Java application using Vert.x
 * Deploy this application as Knative service
-* How to create and use OpenShift pipelines to deploy your app
+* How to create and use OpenShift pipelines to deploy your app   (*Extra info as optional "take-home" exercise)
-* How to leverage Quarkus to create reactive Java applications
+* How to leverage Quarkus to create reactive Java applications   (*Brief intro without the exercise)

 Let's start with exploring Knative a bit more...